 I am sure you will wonder how good this tastes and completely different from the one made with blanched spinach.

-3: Smooth creamy texture: I have used few cashews to give a slightly creamy texture to the palak paneer gravy.
-However you can just skip them and use about 3 tbsps cream.
+3. Smooth creamy texture: I have used few cashews to give a slightly creamy texture to the palak paneer gravy.
+However you can just skip them and use about 3 to 4 tbsps cream.
 You can also use blanched almonds.

 If using frozen store bought paneer then soak it in slightly hot water for 15 to 20 mins.
 Drain and use.
 This helps to keep it soft.